 A Clean 16 honouree for leadership in sustainable development and clean capitalism in Canada, Geoff has also earned his GCB.D from Competent Boards and a Graduate Certificate in Governance Essentials from the University of Toronto’s Rotman School of Management.

-Geoff is regularly sought out as a subject matter expert and speaker at sustainability conferences across the country on many ESG topics and issues, including social purpose, governance and disclosure, renewable energy and the SDGs and is honoured to be on the CBSR Board.
+Geoff is regularly sought out as a subject matter expert and speaker at sustainability conferences across the country on many ESG topics and issues, including social purpose, governance and disclosure, renewable energy and the SDGs.

 Eric Saarvala is the Executive Director of the Raymond James Canada Foundation and Head, Corporate Sustainability.
 His 20+ years of consulting and management experience in the private, public and non-profit sectors focuses on social impact through sustainability, corporate social responsibility (CSR), strategic philanthropy